Optimizing Data Augmentation Policy Through Random Unidimensional Search: Methods

 Although the definitions of $M$ and $N$ are different, the end result of increasing their values is the same: more augmentation.
 If they could be merged into a single augmentation parameter, then the search space could be reduced by an order of magnitude.
 To check whether this might be possible, we ran RandAugment on a full 10x10 grid for two classification tasks.
 We used ResNet9 for Cifar10, and WRN-28-2 \cite{wrn} for SVHN \cite{svhn}.
 Their test accuracies are shown in Figure \ref{fig:grid}.

 The gradients in Figure \ref{fig:grid} show a diagonal trend from the bottom left to the top right.
 Although the optimal accuracy regions vary between the two problems, the fact that both exhibit an approximately diagonal gradient raises the possibility of traversing the two parameters simultaneously.
-We proceed to do this, introducing a single parameter $r\in[0,1]$ such that $r=M/M_{max}$ and $r=N/N_{max}$.
+We confirmed that this pattern is robust to variations in augmentation parameters, as well as across different architectures, tasks, and datasets.
+These results can be found later on in Figure \ref{fig:newgrid}.
+We therefore introduce a single parameter $r\in[0,1]$ such that $r=M/M_{max}$ and $r=N/N_{max}$.
 We then define our augmentation operation parameters directly in terms of $r$, eliminating the need to pick an explicit value for $M_{max}$.
 This parameterization can be found in Table \ref{tbl:augmentations}.
 This formulation leaves $N_{max}$ as the single open parameter in the method.
 While one could simply set $N_{max}=10$ in the footsteps of RandAugment, it can also be set lower while still providing adequate gradient traversal.
 We defer further discussion of this to Section \ref{ssec:nmax}.

 In situations where $r*N_{max}$ is not an integer, we apply $\lfloor r*N_{max} \rfloor$ augmentations, plus a final augmentation which executes with probability equal to the floating point remainder.
 For example, if $r*N_{max}=3.14$, then 3 augmentations will be guaranteed, and a fourth will execute with 14\% probability.